SibaPrasad2221/SibaPrasad2221/README.md

 ## A Engineer
 - 🛃 Currently a Developer at Cognizant.
-- 🌱 Learning DSA.
+- 🌱 Learning Backend Development.
-- 👯 Looking forward to collaborating with other content creators and developers
+- 👯 Happy to contribute for any open source project

 ### Connect with me: